 Experts in Prescription Drug Withdrawal

-ALPRAZOLAM binds to GABA (gamma-amino-butyric acid), which is the most common and calming neurotransmitterin the body that controls the action of epinephrine, norepinephrine and dopamine to prevent stress and regulates excitability.
+ALPRAZOLAM binds to GABA (gamma-amino-butyric acid), which is the most common and calming neurotransmitter in the body, controlling the action of epinephrine, norepinephrine and dopamine to prevent stress and regulate excitability.
 Paradoxical reactions to ALPRAZOLAM can include aggression, rage, hostility, tremors, twitching, agitation, mania, hyperactivity and restlessness.
 Regular use of ALPRAZOLAM causes adaptive changes to the GABA receptors, making them less sensitive and unable to control excitability in the nervous system.
+As tolerance to ALPRAZOLAM occurs, the body needs a higher dosage to prevent anxiety.

 Call toll free 866.605.2333 for a free consultation or send us a confidential inquiry.